 How to calculate resistor in series

-To implement a circuit with resistors in series you have to connect one resistor after the other one. (see the image).
-The equivalent resistor value of the resistors connected in series is equal to the addition of all resistor’s values.
+To implement a circuit with resistors in series, you have to connect one resistor after the other one. (see the image).
+The equivalent resistor value of two or more resistors connected in series is equal to the addition of all resistor’s values.

-In this case, the current flowing through all resistors is the same.
+In this case, the current flowing through all resistors in series is the same.
 Then:

 The electric current value in the equivalent circuit can be calculated using the Ohm’s law.
 (I = V/RTS).
 This current has the same value as the current on the original circuit.

 Knowing the current that flows through the circuit, you can get the voltage across each resistor in the original circuit using the Ohm’s law.

 - Voltage on R1 is V1 = I x R1

 - Voltage on R2 is V2 = I x R2

 - Voltage on R3 is V3 = x I R3

 You can also find the voltage in a specific resistor using the voltage divider formula.